Osinbajo: I’m Committed to Virtues of Integrity, Transparency, Social Justice

 “Spirituality helps in that sense to help you to decide what to do and what not to do.
 Especially where institutions are not strong enough to restrain people from behaving in a particular way or not.”

-Talking about Nigeria and its perception in the international community, the Vice President explained to the postgraduate students some of whom are Nigerians, that it is in understanding the size of Nigeria that the international community can better appreciate the enormity and complexity of some of the country’s challenges.
+Talking about Nigeria and its perception in the international community, the vice president explained to the postgraduate students some of whom were Nigerians, that it was in understanding the size of Nigeria that the international community could better appreciate the enormity and complexity of some of the country’s challenges.

 His words, “first, there is a need to appreciate the size of the country, which is crucial to understanding what the issues are.